Dairy-Free Banana Date Almond Smoothie for First Trimester Digestion

 • Dairy-free.
 Light and easy to digest for sensitive, queasy stomachs.

-The banana makes it creamy, the dates add deep caramel notes, and the almond butter gives it that steady, nourishing weight that feels supportive instead of overwhelming.
+The banana makes it creamy, the dates add deep caramel notes, and the almond butter makes it feel supportive instead of overwhelming.

 It is the kind of smoothie that does not rush your system.
-It settles in slowly, offering fiber, warmth, and calm energy without the sugar crash that made my nausea worse in the first trimester.
+It settles in slowly, offering fiber, warmth, and calm energy without the sugar crash that makes nausea worse.

 Prep Time: 5 minutes / Total Time: 5 minutes / Yields: 1-2 servings